EXPRESSCLUSTER/Milestone/Milestone Xprotect2020 R2 Cluster Setup.md

 1. Click OK, then Navigate back to Cluster WebUI and select Start Cluster.

 #### Configure Milestone Database in Mirror drive
-1. Using SQL management studio.
+1. Using SQL management studio:
 1. Right click the milestone database name
 	- tasks
-      - detach and click OK.on the database detach window.
+		- detach and click OK.on the database detach window
-1. Right click databases
+1. Right click databases:
 	- attach
 		- add and point to the mdf file.
-It will automatically take the ldf file to the attach databases window.
+It will automatically take the ldf file to the attach databases window

 ### Check Milestone Cluster
 #### On Primary Server